CNC Job Setup Planning Sheet Skip to main content

 • Theoretical surface finish (Ra) estimated from feed and nose radius using Ra = f^2 / (32 x r)

-• Material presets provide typical SFM starting ranges for carbide tooling under standard conditions
+• Material presets provide planning SFM starting ranges that require current tooling and shop validation

 Limitations